Registry-style ceremonies by civil celebrants, not a government registry office. No fuss, no frills, no wedding. Just paperwork.

 Book online, pay the fee, prepare your NOIM, and we will help with the rest.

 Need something bigger?
 For an elopement, see Elopement Collective.
-For a full celebrant-led wedding ceremony, see Josh Withers.
+For a ceremony people can watch and enjoy, see Tasmanian celebrant Josh Withers.
 We are part of the Australian Marriage Offices network.